 Is it Possible to Quit PCP Cold Turkey?

 If addiction is driving the use of PCP and/or other substances, it is not possible to simply stop using the drug and never look back.
 It may be possible to stop using the drug for long enough to pass a drug test, but because the process can be psychologically disturbing, it is not recommended.
 Not only is it difficult to avoid relapse during the first weeks after stopping the use of PCP due to depression and hallucinations, but it can also increase the risk of self-harm.

 What is the Best Way to Stop Using PCP?

 The safest and most efficient way to stop using PCP for any purpose when living with an addiction is to enroll in reputable drug rehab.
 An addiction treatment program that offers a comprehensive medical detox program as well as round-the-clock care to assist with emergent medical or psychiatric needs as they arise is a must for the first few weeks of treatment.

-Depression and other related symptoms can continue for up to six weeks or longer.
-Many people struggle with these issues acutely in the first year of recovery.
+Depression and other related symptoms can continue for up to six weeks or longer. antidepressant medications to address psychological symptoms.
 For this reason, long-term inpatient rehab is recommended for up to a year as needed.